learn-co-curriculum/hs-intro-web-design-arrays-intro/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/arrays-in-real-life.png" align="right" hspace="10" width="300">
 In this lesson you'll be learning about one of JavaScripts's core data structures: **arrays**.
 Data structures are containers that store multiple pieces of data at once.
 They allow you to do in a few lines of code what would have taken you hundreds of lines to do before.
 Think of an array like a big list of pieces of information, like all the tweets you've ever tweeted, all the photos you've posted on Instagram, all the photos in an album on Facebook.
-<a href='https://learn.co/lessons/hs-intro-web-design-arrays-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-arrays-intro' title='Intro to Arrays'>Intro to Arrays</a> on Learn.co and start learning to code for free.</p>